thelightdesigner/ScuffedWalls/Functions.md

  - toBeat: float
  - appendTechnique: int(0-2)
  - any of the chroma properties
- - lighttype: 0, 1, 2, 3; the type of the light to append to
+ - selecttype: 0, 1, 2, 3; the type of the light to append to

  Example
 ```